ibexa/documentation-developer/docs/community_resources/report_follow_issues.md

 # Report and follow issues

-The development of eZ projects is organized using a bugtracker.
-It can be found here: <https://jira.ez.no>.
-Its role is to centralize references to all improvements, bug fixes and documentation being added to eZ projects.
+The development of Ibexa projects is organized using a bugtracker.
+It can be found here: <https://issues.ibexa.co/>.
+Its role is to centralize references to all improvements, bug fixes and documentation being added to Ibexa projects.

-The first thing you should do in order to be able to get involved and have feedback on what is happening on eZ projects is to create a JIRA account.
+The first thing you should do in order to be able to get involved and have feedback on what is happening on Ibexa projects is to create a JIRA account.

 **Note:** The term "issue" is used to refer to a bugtracker item regardless of its type (bug, improvement, story, etc.)